Tennis Drills

 Approach and Volley Pattern

 Feeder feeds a short ball inside the service box.
 Player approaches with a sliced backhand or topspin forehand approach shot, follows the approach to the net, and finishes with a volley into a target cone.
-Twelve reps.
-Builds the most common net-play sequence in singles: short ball, approach, finish.
+Builds the short ball, approach, finish sequence.

 Overhead Smash from Lob